tonytvo/blog-generator/content/blog/realestate-invest-with-little-money/index.md

 - The main difference between a flip and a rental is that in the former case, the investor acquires an asset, sells it, and then pockets the profits.
 With a rental, the investor rents an asset, retains  control of it, and then pockets the profits.

-- The author was planning to convert the project to market-rate housing, but was informed that the contract had been extended by 20 years.
-He had to terminate the purchase agreement.

-- Private capital refers to the money that is provided to you by private individuals or firms that want to invest their money.
-It is used to buy investment property or fund a business.

 - The first step in raising capital is to overcome your fear of sales, which stems from your lack of confidence.
 You will need to understand what motivates investors to lend or invest in order to secure money.

 - The first step towards raising private capital is to find investors who are willing to preserve and generate wealth through real estate.
 You won't know who's interested in your offer until you start discussing real estate and letting people know about the opportunities that exist thanks to your diligence and drive.

 - The first place to look for potential lenders is within your inner circle of contacts.
 Once you've established trust with them, you can begin expanding your circle of contacts to people who will trust you with their money.